DeanKelly751/MCD-Pipeline-/README.md

 You’ll need a Kind installed on your machine.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

-You will also need to make some changes PDLC topology.
-Follow the instructions [here](https://gitlab.eclipse.org/eclipse-research-labs/codeco-project/privacy-preserving-decentralised-learning-and-context-awareness-pdlc/pdlc-integration#installation).

-Here is the topology.json changes you will need to make:     {
-      "node_names": [
-        "c1",
-        "c2",
-        "kind-control-plane",
-      ],
-      "connections": [
-        [1, 1, 1],
-        [1, 1, 0],
-        [1, 0, 1]
-      ]
-    }

-  This topology will need to be used in netma-controller-deployment.yaml and in the topology.json file which are located in the netma-controller repository of the synthetic-data-generator.

 ### Running on the cluster